 Designs also come to us from enterprising individuals who can credit their body of knowledge to the results of internet searches.
 The inspiration for this article came from one such individual.

-Natalie C. of Wearables Workshop in Florida contacted us by providing her first PCB design through our Prototype quote portal.
+Natalie C. of Wearables Workshop in Florida contacted us by providing her first PCB design through our quote form.
 She followed up the internet contact with a phone call to explain her design intent and how she was just beginning down the path of PCB design.
 Three more email exchanges and two design revisions later, she had the design she wanted with the information we needed to manufacture it for her.

 Working with Natalie reminded us while the internet can be a terrific resource, sometimes industry jargon can make it difficult in the beginning to move design ideas into physical reality.
 The process of manufacturing a PCB may be complicated but the ordering phase shouldn’t be.
 With this in mind, we put together this basic list.
 Please note Natalie didn’t make these errors but having this information may have helped.

 Delays occur when designs can’t move past the quoting phase.
 These delays are usually caused by only a few sources.